Week 7: The Book of Abraham

 —President Joseph F. Smith, “Joseph Smith, Jr., as a Translator,” Improvement Era 16, no. 4 (February 1913): 379–80.

-- “Translation and Historicity of the Book of Abraham,” Gospel Topics Essays.
-This article on the Church’s website addresses some of the difficult issues concerning the Joseph Smith Papyri.
+“Translation and Historicity of the Book of Abraham,” Gospel Topics Essays.
+This article on the Church’s website addresses some of the issues concerning the Joseph Smith Papyri.

-- “Explanation to Accompany Facsimile 2, circa 15 March 1842,” The Joseph Smith Papers.
-The earliest known copy of Facsimile 2 is a hand-drawn document that shows the lacunae (portions that were missing) in the original Egyptian manuscript.
-These lacunae were filled in (probably using other portions of Joseph Smith’s papyrus) for Reuben Hedlock’s woodcut that was published in Times and Seasons 3, no. 10 (15 March 1842).
-Hedlock’s version became the source of Facsimile 2 in all subsequent publications of the Book of Abraham, including the one in the current edition of the Pearl of Great Price.
+“Explanation to Accompany Facsimile 2, circa 15 March 1842,” The Joseph Smith Papers.
+The earliest known copy of Facsimile 2 is a hand-drawn document that indicates there were lacunae (portions that were missing) in the original Egyptian manuscript.
+These lacunae were filled in—probably using other portions of Joseph Smith’s papyrus—when Reuben Hedlock created the woodcut that was published in Times and Seasons 3, no. 10 (15 March 1842).
+Hedlock’s woodcut became the source of Facsimile 2 in all subsequent publications of the Book of Abraham, including the one in the current edition of the Pearl of Great Price.

 Take a behind-the-scenes look at the Joseph Smith papyri, the Book of Abraham manuscripts, and the original Times and Seasons newspaper that first published the Book of Abraham.
 Historian Robin Scott Jensen gives a hands-on tour of these rarely-seen artifacts.